zedtech/ZedTech/README.md

 ## My Product Awards

+A few of the awards my products have earned:

 - 2014 SPIE Prism Award Winner Life Sciences and Biophotonics for AV400
 - 2013 Gold Winner Medical Device Excellence Award Critical-Care and Emergency Medicine Products for AV400
 - 2010 Gold Winner Medical Device Excellence Award Critical-Care and Emergency Medicine Products for AV300

+## My Personal Awards

+Some of the awards that I have earned

+## Education

+- MSEE Univeristy of Maryland
+- BEE University of Detrot

 ## My augmented reality press